The poles of Igusa zeta integrals and the unextendability of semi-invariant distributions: Introduction

 In general $Z_{f,\mu}$ absolutely converges when $\Re(s)\gg 0$ and has meromorphic continuation.
 We impose an action of a linear algebraic group $\sfG$ over $\rmF$ on $\sfX$ and assume $f$ and $\mu$ are semi-invariant.
 We investigate the relationship between the poles of $Z_{f,\mu}$ and the unextendability of $\mu$ to $\sfX(\rmF)$ as a semi-invariant distribution.
 The principle is that the order of the pole of zeta integral controls the unextendability of semi-invariant distribution.
 We state the main result in Theorem \ref{Main}.
 In the main theorem, we impose some algebraic conditions on a stratification of $V(f)=\sfX(\rmF)\backslash \sfX_f(\rmF)$.
-We obtain a bound of the pole relying on the stratification, and we also obtain an unextendability criterion based on the order of the pole.
+We obtain a bound on the order of the pole, which relies on the stratification, and we also obtain an unextendability criterion based on the order of the pole.
 The above example on p-adic line in Tate thesis serves as the most basic example.

-When the Schwartz function $\phi$ is a characteristic function on $\sfX(\rmR)$ where $\rmR$ is the ring of integers in $\rmF$, the monodromy conjecture by Igusa (cf.\cite{Ig1,De2} predicts that the poles of Igusa zeta function $Z_{f,\mu}(\phi)$ are closely related to the b-function $b_f$ associated to $f$ (introduced by Bernstein\cite{Be1}).
+When the Schwartz function $\phi$ is the characteristic function of $\sfX(\rmR)$ where $\rmR$ is the ring of integers in $\rmF$, the monodromy conjecture by Igusa (cf.\cite{Ig1,De2} predicts that the poles of Igusa zeta function $Z_{f,\mu}(\phi)$ are closely related to the b-function $b_f$ associated to $f$ (introduced by Bernstein\cite{Be1}).
 More precisely if $s_0$ is a pole of $Z_{f,\mu}(\phi)$, then the real part $\Re(s_0)$ is a root of $b_f$.
 In fact when $\sfX$ is a prehomogeneous space, it has been well understood (cf.\cite{KSZ}), and the b-functions for prehomogeneous spaces are also very computable (cf.\cite{Ki,SKKO}).
-Therefore in many cases it is predictable and verifiable on the unextendability of semi-invariant distributions by using the pole of Igusa zeta integral.
+Very often the orders of the poles and their locations are computable, and therefore in many cases one can determine whether the semi-invariant distributions can be extended or not.